mahesh-ai-ml-ds/EDA/AMZN-Coupon-Acceptance/readme.md

 ### Next Steps ###
 - Use the actionable observations to adjust the coupon delivery model and create a more focussed coupon distribution campaign
-- Proceed with subsequent encoding of data to generate either Decision Trees or other models to help campaign leaders
+- Proceed with subsequent encoding of data to generate either Decision Trees or other models to help campaign leaders use prediction from models to create targeted and effective campaigns.